 What Is Ascend's Application Process Like?

 Ascend's application process is done entirely online.
 Ascend must confirm employment history and income before granting a loan, but application turnover times are fast and once approved borrowers receive their funds within the next business day.
 Deposits are done automatically, and payments can also be paid through electronic fund transfers.

 Borrowers must have an income of at least $35,000 and a credit score of 580+.

 How Is Ascend Better Than Other Lenders?

-Ascend offers fast loans of up to $12,500 with interest rates ranging from 27.49% to 35.99% APR to people with fair or even poor credit by using its proprietary adaptive risk assessment model.
-Ascend's adaptive risk assessment uses borrowers' FICO score to create a baseline interest rate but then tweaks it depending on the day-to-day financial decisions borrowers make.
+Ascend offers fast loans of up to $12,500 with rates ranging from 27.49% APR to 35.99% APR to people with fair or even poor credit by using its proprietary adaptive risk assessment model.
+Ascend's adaptive risk assessment uses borrowers' FICO score to create a baseline rate but then tweaks it depending on the day-to-day financial decisions borrowers make.

 There are no origination fees or prepayment penalties.

-Ascend's RateRewards program allows borrowers who are better than their credit score to qualify for lower interest rates.
+Ascend's RateRewards program allows borrowers who are better than their credit score to qualify for lower rates.
 This is an excellent tool to encourage people to make better financial decisions and reward those who are working hard to live down bad financial decisions in the past.